crypto-org-chain/crossfire/README.md

 [Crossfire](https://chain.crypto.com/crossfire) is the Crypto.com Mainnet dry run competition, aimed at stress testing the network in a practical, real-world setting before public release.
 Crossfire marks an important milestone and final step in preparation for mainnet.
 Participating Validators have the opportunity to compete with each other while completing tasks.

+## IMPORTANT: Security Patch Released on 25 January

+A security patch is released on 25 January.
+All participants are required to take immediate action by upgrading your node to this version to avoid any potential impact.

+Upgrade details can be found [here](./security-patch-jan25).

+Note: This is not part of the competition task but an important security patch.

 ## Registration

 Register from 13:00 UTC, 17 December 2020 to 12:59 UTC, 11 January 2021